Yet Another Poincare's Polyhedron Theorem

+The main step in verifying the tessellation of $M$ is usually the study of tessellation around the codimension $2$ faces of $P$, called edges.
+This leads to the concept of a geometric cycle of edges: given an edge $e$, its geometric cycle is a cyclic sequence of edges related by face-pairing isometries such that the corresponding copies of $P$ are expected to tessellate $M$ around $e$.
+Dealing with geodesic polygons in the hyperbolic plane, Henri Poincar\'e realized that in order to obtain the tessellation of $M$ it suffices to require that the sum of the angles of the polygon along every geometric cycle equals $2\pi$ (for simplicity, we do not deal here with ideal cycles).
+Later, he extended this idea to the case of constant curvature hyperbolic $3$-space.

-Many higher dimensional versions of PPT come from constant curvature (or even plane) geometries, where convexity arguments play an important role typically suited to polyhedra with totally geodesic faces whose angles of intersection are constant along common edges.
-In general, such an approach is inapplicable to nonconstant curvature geometries, in particular to complex hyperbolic geometry.
-Usual requirements such as `adjacent polyhedra intersect in a prescribed way' are difficult to check.
-Therefore, we look for a version where the conditions related to tessellation are as local as possible and provide global properties just {\it a posteriori.} In the present version of PPT, the local conditions concern the sum of angles at corresponding points of each cycle of edges and some uniform estimate for the behaviour of faces along common edges.
-If one seeks criteria easily verifiable in practice, the infinitesimal requirements are the most comfortable.
-We believe that this sort of approach will be paid off even for constant curvature.
+{\bf1.2.}~Most versions of PPT come from constant curvature (or even plane) geometries, where convexity arguments play an important role typically suited to polyhedra with constant angles between (totally geodesic) faces along common edges.
+In general, such an approach is inapplicable to nonconstant curvature geometries, say, to complex hyperbolic geometry.
+The usual requirements like `adjacent polyhedra intersect in an expected way' are difficult to check.
+Therefore, we look for a version where the conditions for tessellation are as local as possible and provide global properties just {\it a posteriori.} The strategy is to impose some requirements of infinitesimal nature which can be verified in practice and then obtain an infinitesimal tessellation that can be `integrated' with the help of suitable local conditions expressing a good behaviour of the faces.
+Note that while constructing manifolds we are used to having an explicitly given set of face-pairing isometries.
+We therefore treat the relation between the face-pairing isometries involved in a cycle of edges as being easily verifiable: at worst, we need to multiply a few matrices.

-As it stands, Theorem 3.2 looks a bit `plane-like' since it does not deal with polyhedra containing elements of codimension $>2$.
-However, it suits well the actual stages of study of nonconstant curvature hyperbolic $4$-dimensional geometries because the manifolds being constructed are frequently fiber bundles.
-For instance, this theorem can be directly applied to constructing complex hyperbolic disc bundles in [AGG] and [AGu].
-It is worthwhile mentioning that it is probably not difficult to elaborate a more general form of the theorem that takes into account the higher codimensional elements (see Final Remarks).
+{\bf1.3.}~We show that the tessellation of a metric neighbourhood (see Tessellation Condition 2.1) is~sufficient for discreteness (Proposition 2.2).
+This condition seems to be more useful than the well-known completeness requirement.
+We think it can be particularly relevant in dimension $>2$ if one also has to deal with the `parabolic cycles.'
+Conditions similar to Tessellation Condition 2.1 have already appeared in the literature (see, for instance, [Ale] and [Bea]).